eaton/angrylittletree/blog/_posts/2013-12-24-cognitive-science-and-your-blog.md

 ---
 title: Cognitive Science and Your Blog
 layout: post
-excerpt: A content strategy lesson from Daniel Kahneman’s book, Thinking Fast and Slow
+summary: A content strategy lesson from Daniel Kahneman’s book, Thinking Fast and Slow
 ---

 *This post was guest-written by [James Mathewson](https://twitter.com/James_Mathewson) as part of Blog Secret Santa.
 There's a list of all Secret Santa posts, including one written by me, on [Santa's list of 2013 gift posts](http://secretsanta.csworkflow.com/draws/2013/gifts).*